-Once your pumpkin is ready to go, pop it in a blender and blend till nice and smooth.
+Once the excess water from the cooked pumpkin is strained, add to a blender or food processor and blend till nice and smooth.

 If your blender gets stuck trying to make the puree, add just a bit of water to loosen it up.
 A powerful blender will whip it right up though, in less than a minute.

-Storing your fresh homemade pumpkin puree couldn’t be easier, and you have a couple options. if you plan to use within 3-5 days, simply store in an air-tight container in the fridge.
+Storing your fresh homemade pumpkin puree is very easy, and you have a couple options.
+If you plan to use within 3-5 days, simply store in an airtight container in the fridge.
 But if you want longer term access to puree, freeze it for up to 6 months.
 Here’s how.